1ux/gpOskar/docs/README.md

 ...

 Currently two channels are supported in one graphic.
-The raw data should be stored as ASCII text.
+The raw data should be stored as ASCII text and the basic gnuplot config file is in /src

 ## Licence